 - BlueCard PPO

 - Participating Hospitals

 - Preferred Outpatient Facilities

 - Participating Ambulatory Surgical Centers

 - Participating Renal Dialysis Providers

 - Preferred Medical Laboratories

 - Bariatric Surgery Network

 - Select Lab Network

 - Behavioral Health Network

 - Substance Use Disorder Providers

 - Expanded Psychiatric Services

 - Participating Chiropractors

 - Participating Physician Assistants

 - Participating Nurse Practitioners

 - Preferred Occupational Therapists

 - Preferred Physical Therapists

 - Preferred Speech Therapists

 - Participating CRNA

 - Participating Ground Ambulance

-- Participating Air Medical Transport

 - Participating Licensed Registered Dietitian Network

 - Preferred DME Supplier

+- Participating Air Medical Transport
-- Preferred Home Health Network

-- Preferred Home Infusion Network
+- Preferred Home Health Network - Preferred Home Infusion Network

-- To locate in-network providers, go to coupehealth.com (log in and go to Benefits> Find a Doctor and Compare Costs, then follow the prompts and instructions to search for your doctor).
+To locate in-network providers, go to coupehealth.com (log in and go to Benefits> Find a Doctor and Compare Costs, then follow the prompts and instructions to search for your doctor).

 A special feature of your plan gives you access to the national network of providers called BlueCard PPO.
 Each local Blue Cross and/or Blue Shield plan designates which of its providers are PPO providers.
-In order to locate a PPO provider in your area, you should call the BlueCard PPO toll-free access line at 1-800-810-BLUE (2583) or visit coupehealth.com and log into your myBlueCross.
+In order to locate a PPO provider in your area, you should call the BlueCard PPO toll-free access line at 1-800-810-BLUE (2583) or visit coupehealth.com.
 Search for a specific provider by typing their name in the Search Term box or click Search to see all in-network providers for your plan.
 To receive in-network PPO benefits for lab services, the laboratory must contract with the Blue Cross and/or Blue Shield plan located in the same state as your physician.
 When you or your physician orders durable medical equipment (DME) or supplies, the service provider must participate with the Blue Cross and/or Blue Shield plan where the supplies are shipped.
-If you purchase DME supplies directly from a retail store, they must contract with the Blue Cross and/or Blue Shield plan where the supplies are shipped.
-If you purchase DME supplies directly from a retail store is located.
+If you purchase DME supplies directly from a retail store, they must contract with the Blue Cross and/or Blue Shield plan in the state or service area where the store is located.
 PPO providers will file claims on your behalf with the local Blue Cross and/or Blue Shield plan where services are rendered.
-The local Blue Cross and/or Blue Shield plan where services are rendered.
 The local Blue Cross and/or Blue Shield plan will then forward the claims to us for verification of eligibility and determination of benefits.